The Kiski School: Admissions

-Parents and students may begin the September application process for the following year's admission.
-The school requires each applicant to visit the campus and interview.
+Parents and students may begin the application process as early as October for the following year's admission.
+The school requires each applicant to visit the campus and have an interview.
 Kiski's Admission Committee begins meeting in February each year to review applications for the next school year.
-The school generally notifies candidates of admission decisions by 10 March every year.
-The school typically requires parents to submit enrollment contracts and deposits by 10 April.
+The school generally notifies candidates of admission decisions by March 10 every year.
+The school typically requires parents to submit enrollment contracts and deposits by April 10.